Freshman Admission Criteria

 - Overall grade point average

-- Core grade point average (English, academic math, laboratory science, foreign language, social studies)
+- Grades in academic core coursework (English, academic math, laboratory science, foreign language, social studies)

 - SAT or ACT score sent from the testing agency.
 Test scores must be sent electronically from the testing agency.
 When registering to take one of these tests, take advantage of the free reporting option to have the testing agency send your scores directly to Purdue West Lafayette (ACT School Code: 1230; SAT School Code: 1631).
 A writing score from one of these tests is not required.
 (See ACT and SAT Tests section below for more information.)